Topology and retardation effect of a giant atom in a topological waveguide

-\textit{Zero mode and bound states}.---In Fig.~\ref{Zmode}, we show the photonic spatial distributions for the zero mode and bound states, which are both the atom-waveguide dressed states, and bound states locate outside the upper and lower energy bands.
-Here, we focus on the topological nontrivial phase {($t_2> t_1, \pi/2<\theta<3\pi/2$)} and the physics for the topological trivial phase can be found in the SM~\cite{SM}. {In Fig.~\ref{Zmode}, the bars are the numerical results and the empty circles are the analytical results, which are obtains as follows.}
+In Fig.~\ref{Zmode}, we show the photonic spatial distributions for the zero energy and bound states, which are both the atom-waveguide dressed states, and bound states locate outside the upper and lower energy bands.
+Here, we focus on the topologically nontrivial phase {($t_2> t_1, \pi/2<\theta<3\pi/2$)} and the physics for the topologically trivial phase can be found in Appendix~\ref{Zero mode and bound states}.
+In Fig.~\ref{Zmode}, the bars and empty circles denote the numerical and the analytical results, respectively.
+The analytical solutions are obtained as follows.